gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 Most scalability dimensions are interconnected with others.
 If a cluster grows beyond reasonable defaults, it can still function very well.
 But tuning it comes at the cost of time and can influence stability negatively.

 Take the number of nodes and pods, for example.
-Both are connected and you cannot grow both towards their individual limits, as you would face issues way before reaching any limits.
+Both are connected and you cannot grow both towards their individual limits, as you would face issues way before reaching any theoretical limits.

 Reading the [Scalability of Gardener Managed Kubernetes Clusters](https://github.com/gardener/documentation/blob/master/website/documentation/guides/administer-shoots/scalability/_index.md) guide is strongly recommended in order to understand the topic of scalability within Kubernetes and Gardener.